Sedona Vortex Sites

 Bell Rock Vortex Directions:

 To get to Bell Rock Vortex from the “Y” head South on State Rte 179.
 Take 179 for about 5 miles to the to the Scenic View Sign which is North Bell Rock Parking lot.
-The map below will show you all you need to to know.
+The map below will show all you need to know.
 Use the zoom features to browse what trail you want to take.

 Boynton Canyon Vortex